Welcome to today's edition of the Rush 24-7 podcast.

 That's right.

-Uh let me be serious here.
+Let me be serious here.

 Everything he said is true.

-It was uh they made it really tough.
+They made it really tough.

 The stuff is underneath the roadway where the pigeon guano is.

-Investigators have found what may be a design flaw in the steel parts that connect girders raising safety concerns for other bridges around the country.
+Investigators have found what may be a design flaw in the steel parts that connect girders, raising safety concerns for other bridges around the country.

-You gotta use the materials to repair the bridge, you've got to take it out where the repairs need to be done.
+You've got to take it out where the repairs need to be done.

-So there's a potential uh design flaw.
+So there's a potential design flaw.

 Now, another story.